 The aforementioned is a movie biopic, traversing Nelson Mandela’s life.
 Early indications suggest that it is being positioned as strong contender for the 2014 Academy Awards.
 If the release date of January 3rd next year isn’t a sign to this effect, then the fact that the film’s production company is The Weinstein Company certainly is.

-This photo of literary/cultural African American female icons got lots of love this week:
+By Andrea Plaid This photo of literary/cultural African American female icons got lots of love…

 By Guest Contributor Rama Musa

 The legendary Vogue editor Diana Vreeland once wrote, “Have I ever showed you my little blackamoor heads from Cartier with their enameled turbans?
 I’m told it’s not in good taste to wear blackamoors anymore, but I think I’ll revive them.”

 A blackamoor head is a bejeweled bust of a dark-skinned African wearing a pseudo-Oriental turban.
 Italian designers Dolce & Gabbana recently caused a firestorm for featuring blackamoor imagery in their spring 2013 runway collection.
 Rapper Azealia Banks went on Twitter to boycott the brand.
 In its defense, D&G claims that the collection is inspired by Moorish imagery on Sicilian majolica ceramics.
 That’s a plausible rebuttal.
 The 9th-century Moorish invasion of southern Italy was so cataclysmic that it’s immortalized in Sicilian arts.
 But, the ornamental use of blacks in European luxury culture has a more complex history.

 Read the Post Foreign Tokens: The Blackamoor Brooch

 I just saw the most problematic image on Facebook.
 It was a photo of four blonde female pilots in combat gear with the caption, Hey Taliban, look up in the sky!
 Your women can’t drive, but ours CAN!